biod/sambamba/README.md

 The project aims to develop robust and fast library for working with BAM files.

-One might ask, why?!
-We have Picard, samtools, bamtools, ..., don't we?
-Why another library?
-Read below.

-#Features
+# Tools

+There're already some tools developed on top of the library, that are [faster](https://github.com/lomereiter/sambamba/wiki/Comparison-with-samtools) than samtools in many cases.
+See `CLItools/` directory and manual pages on [wiki][] to see what is available and how to use it.

+# Library features

 ### Parallelism

 BGZF blocks are unpacked in parallel.
-This allows to loop over alignments 2-4 times faster, depending on how many cores you have.
+This allows to loop over alignments 2-5 times faster, depending on how many cores you have.

 Also, it's easy to implement parallel algorithms in D with <code>std.parallelism</code> module.
 But be aware that currently D garbage collector is of the stop-the-world type, so you should avoid allocating memory on the heap in parallel loops.

-This deficiency of GC is the main reason why you see only '2-4' instead of 9 or 10.
-However, D language development team knows about this problem, and they are working on making their GC better.
-So in the next couple of years the situation should improve.

 ### You don't pay for what you don't use

 Alignments are parsed lazily.
 So lazily that they're not parsed at all